Decorating and Furnishing a Small Formal Dining Room

 Making the Most of Available Space

 A formal dining room is a valuable addition to any home, even if the dining room is small.
-It is a separate area from the rest of the home where family can gather for intimate meals, and where guests can be entertained in formal style.
+It is a separate area from the rest of the home where the family can gather for intimate meals, and where guests can be entertained in the formal style.
 When well decorated it provides a space that is sure to impress, and it will be a place where friends and loved ones want to spend time.
 Consider the following tips for decorating and furnishing a small formal dining room, and get started on transforming your small formal dining room into a room with great style and functionality.

 Wall Color Options

 When a room is small, painting walls with a sheen that reflects light will help make the space appear larger.
 Select satin paint for dining room walls, and choose a light cool color that will help make the area look more spacious.
 To add the illusion of height to the ceiling, paint it white to visually draw it upwards.
-Painting the ceiling the same color as the walls can also help add visual height to a small formal dining room and considerably increase the appearance of size before decorating walls with eye-catching accents and other decor.
+Painting the ceiling the same color as the walls can also help add visual height to a small formal dining room and considerably increase the appearance of size before decorating walls with eye-catching accents and other decors.